U.S. faces risk of government shutdown as Trump balks at COVID-19 relief deal

 “Mr. President, sign the bill to keep government open!
 Urge McConnell and McCarthy to agree with the Democratic unanimous consent request for $2,000 direct payments!
 This can be done by noon on Christmas Eve!” she responded to Trump on Twitter.

-A veto would put Trump’s fellow Republicans in an awkward position.
+Trump’s demands put his fellow Republicans in an awkward position.
 Many of them opposed the $2,000 payments that Trump is now demanding as too expensive, and they would have to either defy their party’s leader or change their position on those payments.

+“Let’s get this into law, and we can have an ongoing discussion about whether there should be additional direct payments or not,” Republican Senator Pat Toomey said on Fox News.

 Current federal funding is due to expire on Monday if Trump does not sign the bill into law.
 He is scheduled to leave for Florida on Wednesday afternoon for the Christmas holiday.